uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * `modify`: user can move existing points, add intermediate points along lines, and remove points.

+* `transform`: user can tranform rotate feature by ctrl key hold + mouse move near the desired point.
+The point will be used as pivot to rotate shape.

 * `drawPoint`: user can draw a `Point` feature by clicking positions to add.

   * If no feature is selected, clicking will create a new `Point` feature.